antonyh/randonomicon/_posts/2023/2023-08-28-fountain-pens.markdown

 These are good quality budget pens with a certain style that I find appealing.

 ### Tasche
-Tiny pocket pen that doubles it's size when the cap is posted.
+Tiny pocket pen that doubles its size when the cap is posted.
 It's very narrow and takes no space at all.
 It writes really well with a smooth line.
 OHTO don't mark the nib with size, but it'd say it's a fine nib.
 It's probably my favourite pocket pen.

 _4/5_

 ### Dude
-This excessively shiny silver chrome pen with it's unspecified but defiantly medium iridium nib is a really good pen.
+This excessively shiny silver chrome pen with its unspecified but defiantly medium-to-bold iridium nib is a good pen.
 It's nice in the hand, and performs well.
 It's just a bit too medium, and would be even better with a fine nib.
+In the end I liked this pen but stopped using it before the end of the first ink fill.
+I found it sometimes randomly was too wet - so much so that it bleeds into the page.
+I also found myself distracted with a tendency to unscrew itself which I can only attribute to my grip, although this does not happen with any of my other pens.

 _3/5_